Ferris State University Kendall College of Art and Design

 Grand Rapids, Michigan // 92,000 sq. ft.

-Exterior granite was repaired and cleaned, the original windows were restored and retrofitted with insulating glass, and the roof was completely replaced.
-Primary historic interior spaces – with elaborate stone floors, ornamental plasterwork, and detailed wood trim – were restored as primary circulation and gathering spaces.
-Complete new M&E systems were integrated with the existing structure to create contemporary energy-efficient operations for such disparate environments as ceramics studios, metal welding, lecture spaces, galleries, and offices.
+The project included repairing the cleaning the building’s exterior.
+The original windows were restored and retrofitted with insulating glass, and the roof was completely replaced.
+Primary historic interior spaces – with elaborate stone floors, ornamental plasterwork, and detailed wood trim – were restored as circulation and gathering spaces.
+New M&E systems were integrated with the existing structure to create contemporary energy-efficient operations for such environments as ceramics studios, metal welding, lecture spaces, galleries, and offices.
 Once-covered skylights were uncovered and restored to allow for natural light.
 Selected interior walls were removed to create larger classroom and studio spaces.
+The design was developed in close collaboration with the Michigan State Historic Preservation Office, National Parks Service, and U. S. General Services Administration to achieve compliance with historic preservation standards.

 Project Images Half Width1 KCAD